acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 don't need to include a Wayback link.

-You can give both the regular link and the Wayback link the same name in the artifact; the artifact page on Ace Archive will show which is the archive link with an icon.
+You can give both the regular link and the Wayback link the same name in the artifact; the artifact page on Ace Archive will show which is the Wayback link with an icon.

 If you need to archive a page that the Wayback Machine isn't able to crawl,